pstorozenko/cs-poliactor/README.md

 All computation is done at the server side.
 Server is written in [Flask](http://flask.pocoo.org/) with help of [Flask-socketIO](https://flask-socketio.readthedocs.io/en/latest/) to allow communication over web sockets.

-> uzgodnić czasy poniżej
+> zrobić z tego diagramik

 Server is responsible for:

-- receive photo
+- receiving a photo
-- detects face
+- detecting face
-- computes embedding of the face
+- computing embedding of the face
-- finds the most similar actor
+- finding the most similar actor
-- updates plot with newly computed data
+- updating plot with newly computed data
-- sends back resulting data
+- sending back resulting data

 For face detection and encoding [face_recognition](https://github.com/ageitgey/face_recognition) package is used.
 Here we add a brief description of what is going on under the hood but for more (first hand) information about methods and models take a look at this [blog post](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78).